BCFS/AFYE Roundtable Series: Fresh Connections

 - addressing some of the questions and issues that faculty ask about language.

-Join Dr. Sharon Klein (Linguistics/English/WRAD) and other colleagues to discuss how we can use language to contribute to student success.
+Dr. Sharon Klein (Linguistics/English/WRAD)talked about how faculty can use their awareness of language to contribute to student success.
+She shared a rich collection of resources for faculty.

 (Image of Rosetta Stone from LiveCometData.com)